Artificial grass material cut to your dimensions

 G. Design Application Tips: All synthetic grass products have a grain direction that must be taken into account.
 Note the grain direction and install all sections of fake grass in the same grain pattern.
 Installing synthetic grass in opposing grain patterns may result in noticeable seams.

 A. Underground Hazards: Irrigation and electrical lines may be located just under the surface of the project area.
-Locate all irrigation/sprinkler heads.
+Before laying synthetic grass, locate all irrigation/sprinkler heads.
 Cap off or remove all unwanted irrigation/sprinkler heads.
 Turn on irrigation to verify everything works correctly before you start.
 Do the same with any existing electrical features.

 B. Existing Material Removal: Utilize a sod cutter, shovel and pick axes to remove all unwanted grass, sod, and vegetation.
 Remove all unwanted tree roots, mulch and large rocks.
 Grade the sub-base.

 C. Base Preparation: Installing the base surface under the artificial lawn is critical to maintaining the stability and integrity of the artificial grass grass system.
-A layer of 3/8” crushed stone (also called Class 2 Road Base, Decomposed Granite, or Chat) should be spread evenly over the area.
+Spread a layer of 3/8” crushed stone (also called Class 2 Road Base, Decomposed Granite, or Chat) evenly over the area.
 A general rule of thumb is one yard of crushed rock per 100 square feet of synthetic grass to be installed, provided that 3-4 inches of existing landscaping is removed.

 E. Lightly wet the project area and compact the base material with a roller compactor or plate compactor.
 Continual passes over the project area are required until a compaction rate of 90% or greater is achieved.
 When dry, the project area should be smooth and firm to eliminate unwanted bumps under the artificial grass grass system.